 You Never Know Who You Will Meet in a Bar in Bangkok!

-He over heard us talking about AirBnB and our experience with digital marketing.
+He over heard us talking about AirBnB and our backgrounds in digital marketing & social media.
 As it turned out, he had a beautiful property in the heart of New Zealand wine country and needed some help with digital marketing to get it off the ground for the season.
 He was excited to have met us, and offered to bring us to New Zealand to help him out.

-Luckily, we only had 4 more days of our trip planned out…the rest we were just playing by ear.
+Luckily, we only had 4 more days of our around the world trip officially planned out & booked…the rest we were just playing by ear.
 So it worked out!
 We told him that we could come to New Zealand 4 days later, and it was perfect timing because his season started on October 1.

 So we traded information with Leon, and a couple days later, we heard back from Leon’s assistant with flights booked to Christchurch, New Zealand!
 So there you have it; we were suddenly on our way from Bangkok to New Zealand to help out with the digital marketing of a luxury B & B in wine country!